Your Touch

 "Your Touch" is a single from The Black Keys' fourth album, Magic Potion.

 Overview

+Complex and Paste both named "Your Touch" as the Black Keys' seventh-best song.

 The song has been featured in the 2009 film Zombieland, HBO series Eastbound and Down, in a trailer for Battleship, and in the "Manic Monday" episode of the HBO series Entourage.
 It was also used in the 2010 video game Major League Baseball 2K10 as well as in the 2011 video game Driver: San Francisco.